 Eosinophils develop from the multipotential myeloid stem cell (CFU-GEMM) which differentiates into eosinophilic progenitor cells (CFU-Eo).

-Eosinophilic myeloblasts are produced directly from progenitor cells (CFU-Eo) under the influence of cytokines.
-The eosinophilic myeloblast matures into an eosinophilic promyelocyte.
+Eosinophilic myeloblasts are produced from progenitor cells (CFU-Eo) under the influence of cytokines.
+The eosinophil myeloblast matures into an eosinophilic promyelocyte.
 These cells cannot be distinguished from cells at the same stage in other granulocyte lineages.
-(See MH034B Neutrophil Development for these earlier stages.)

 Eosinophilic myelocyte is the first recognizable precursor of eosinophils.

 Large cells (18 to 20 µm diameter)

 Round, oval, or indented nucleus (50% of cell) with a coarser, granular pattern of chromatin